George Templeton Strong: Life and career

 In 1853, Strong was elected a trustee of Columbia College.
 He served for many years as a vestryman at the prominent Episcopal Trinity Church on Wall Street.
 He helped found the United States Sanitary Commission, which helped ameliorate the sufferings of wounded soldiers during the American Civil War.
 He was also treasurer and member of its executive committee throughout the war.
 In addition, he helped to start the Union League Club of New York, an organization which pledged to "cultivate a profound national devotion."
 The organization provided a means to reconciling the whites and blacks of the South into the Republican Party.
 Strong funded a Union Army regiment during the war, and Ellen Strong served on a hospital ship.
 He avoided military service by taking advantage of that section of the Enrollment Act of 1863 allowing draftees to pay $300 to a substitute who served for them.
 This amount, a healthy sum in 1863, did not long remain the norm, for George Templeton Strong, pluckier than many of his contemporaries, paid a "big 'Dutch' boy of about twenty" $1,100 to be his "alter ego" in 1864.

 Strong's 2,250-page diary, now in the collections of the New-York Historical Society, was discovered in the 1930s.
 Beginning on October 5, 1835, when he was fifteen, Strong wrote almost every day of his life for nearly forty years.
 Excerpts from his diary are featured in Ken Burns's 1990 documentary The Civil War and in Ric Burns's New York: A Documentary Film, read by writer George Plimpton.
 Extensive selections from the diary were published in four volumes in 1952, and remain of interest to historians of New York City, as well as to bibliographic collectors.
+In January 2026, a new one-volume annotated edition focused on the Civil War-period entries of the diary was published by the Library of America.